UBC-Thunderbots/Software/docs/architecture-and-design.md

 # AI
 The `AI` is where all of our gameplay logic takes place, and is the main "brain" of our system.
 It uses the information received from the [Backend](#backend) to make decisions, and sends [Primitives](#primitives) back to the [Backend](#backend) for the robots to execute.
 All together this feedback loop is what allows us to react to what's happening on the field and play soccer in real-time.

-The 2 main components of the AI are stratgy and navigation.
+The 2 main components of the AI are strategy and navigation.

 ## Strategy